LinaMRuizG/minciencias_convocatorias/README.md

 It has a main module called `minciencias_convoc.py` which read the calls from [MINCIENCIAS webpage](https://minciencias.gov.co/convocatorias/todas) each period of time.
 It sends a mail if there is new calls with respect to the last read.

+## Instaling

+1. Clone the repository
+2. Create the virtual enviroment (`virtualenv venv`)
+3. Activate the virtual environment (`source /path/to/venv/bin/activate`)
+3. Install the require libraries (`pip install -r requirements.txt`)
+4. Use the `exexution.py` to run the code and set the receiver mails and other attributes

 ## Contributing

 This project is in progress and it requires some improvments.
 Therefore, if you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks!